 You can easily check in assets back to AEM Assets with proper versioning and comments after you have finished editing them in your Creative Cloud app.

 To discard the changes made to a checked out asset, you can cancel the check-out.
 Canceling the check-out releases the asset and unlocks it for other users to check out and modify it.
-Canceling check-out will result in the changes being lost.
+Canceling check-out results in the changes being lost.

 To cancel the check-out, do the following:

-You can access file details for assets in AEM Assets—thumbnail, basic metadata, and versions—from within the panel.
+You can access file details for assets in AEM Assets, for example thumbnail, basic metadata, and versions from within the panel.